 Also, in cooking time if you pre-roast your whole spices and then add to your dishes, it will bring something new to your cooking.
 You will observe more intense aroma, flavour, and overall taste of your food.

-Organic Methi Seeds:
+Organic Cumin and Methi Seeds:

 Methi seeds or Fenugreek seeds are obtained from an annual plant ‘Fenugreek’, representing the family ‘Fabaceae’.
 Not only seeds but also leaves are used in Indian Subcontinent dishes.